2 years full-time

 Introduction to the course

-If you're interested in developing and producing a variety of game sequences using industry standard tools and applications for yourself or others to enjoy then this is the course for you!
+If you're interested in developing and producing a variety of game sequences using industry standard tools and applications for yourself or others to enjoy then this is the college course for you!
 Throughout the course you’ll gain the theoretical and practical skills required to be able to prepare yourself for working in the games industry through a mixture of internally assessed coursework and externally marked exams.
 You'll learn these skills through a number of industry standard software applications and learning environments that will help develop your understanding and technical skills of the software and hardware used in the creation of games.
 Through undertaking the course this will prepare you for a career in the games industry or a games degree course in your chosen field.

 - About the ever adapting games industry, how it works and what it takes to be successful within a number of roles